bogdanstoicasn/bogdan_docs/README.md

 ##Ubuntu_commands:

 A text file that is full of linux commands and explanations.
-For more info search the command and its parameters on the internet.
+For more info, search the command and its parameters on the internet.

 ##Ubuntu_shortcuts